nujovich/advice-generator-app/README.md

 ### Continued development

-I would like to make improvements on the CSS markup.
-If the advice is too long, it takes over th div content and it looks ugly.
+I would like to make improvements to the CSS markup.
+If the advice is too long, it takes over the div content and it looks ugly.

 ## Author